 Toothache is pain in or around a tooth.

 Sometimes, pain that's felt in the tooth is actually due to pain in other parts of the body.
-This is called referred pain or radiating pain.
+This is called referred pain.
 For example, an earache may sometimes cause tooth pain.

-Over-the-counter pain medications may be used while waiting to see the dentist or primary health care provider.
+You can use over-the-counter pain medications while waiting to see the dentist or primary health care provider.

-For toothaches caused by a tooth abscess, the dentist may recommend antibiotic therapy and other treatments, like root canal.
+The dentist may recommend antibiotic therapy and other treatments, like a root canal for toothaches caused by a tooth abscess.

-To prevent tooth decay, use good oral hygiene.
+Use good oral hygiene to prevent tooth decay.
 A low sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
 Sealants and fluoride applications by the dentist are important for preventing tooth decay.

 Seek medical care if: